 To see spots by, and about, a specific call, use spotter:

 If you find the dx= flag too broad (because it uses sub-strings) you can try dxexact instead, eg:

-To filter by the spotter (eg. “spots from stations beginning with G”) use:
+To filter by the spotter (eg. “spots for VK9, from stations beginning with G”) use:

 To filter by DXCC ID (as per the ADIF spec) use dxcc: